-(ROOSEVELT and APPROACHING WAR in EUROPE – continued)
+(ROOSEVELT and APPROACHING WAR – continued)

 Jews, understandably, saw Hitler's malevolence more readily than did others, and they tended to support Roosevelt and to oppose the isolationists.
 Rabbi Joseph Zeitlin of New York was among those who spoke out in support of Roosevelt's position.
 In Germany, Dr. Joseph Goebbels was watching and spoke of an internationalist Jewish conspiracy.